OttechARG/OARG_signatures/README.md

-# Claudia PDF Signing System
+# Signatures - PDF Signing System

 ## Overview
 A TypeScript-based PDF signing application that integrates with SAGE X3 ERP system to handle digital document signatures for delivery notes (remitos).
 The system provides both a web interface and API endpoints for PDF processing, signing, and document management.